jatindhankhar/jatindhankhar.github.io/_drafts/blog/using-google-app-script-to-automate-treat-counter.md

 }
 ```

-Since DingTalk supports a subset of markdown, I combined several string in markdown to form one big markdown document.
-It google app script supported ES6 string interoplation this would have been more elegant.
+Since DingTalk supports only a subset of markdown, I combined several string in markdown to form one big markdown document.
+If google app script supported ES6, I could have used string interoplation to make it more elegant.